sile-typesetter/casile/README.md

     This value is not set by default, but the most common usage would be to use the same value as in `OUTPUTDIR`:

-        INPUTDIR := $(OUTPUTDIR)
+        INPUTDIR = $(OUTPUTDIR)

-    This will have the effect of copying in files from that location before `make` gets started to save the trouble of regenerating files that may already exist and be up to date.
+    This will have the effect of copying in files from that location to the project folder before `make` gets started to save the trouble of regenerating files that may already exist and be up to date.

 * `FORMATS` contains a list of output formats to build for from each input.